calyjs/calyjs-setup/CONTRIBUTING.md

 ## Branching Strategy

-All new work must begin from a new branch created off the latest `develop` branch.
+All new work must begin from a new branch created off the latest `master` branch.

 ### Accepted Branch Name Formats:
 - `feat/<short-description>` — New feature implementation